dmyates/hugo-allover-theme/README.md

 # Allover theme for Hugo

 Black & white & red **all over**.
 A flat monochromatic theme with a splash of crimson.
 This was previously the theme for [my Hugo blog](https://davidyat.es).
 It supports posts and pages out of the box, is intended for use with tags only, and has some cool extras, including site search and a couple of shortcodes.
+Also comes with a full content RSS feed.

 [Example Site](https://dmyates.github.io/hugo-allover-theme/)